farru2610/Portfolio/README.md

 - **Responsive Design**: The website adapts to different screen sizes, ensuring a smooth experience on desktops, tablets, and mobile devices.
 - **Dynamic Animations**: GSAP is used for smooth transitions and animations, enhancing the user experience.
-- **Interactive Sections**: Different sections like "About Me", "Skills", "Projects", and "Contact" are available to showcase **[Friend's Name]**'s work and background.
+- **Interactive Sections**: Different sections like "About Me", "Skills", "Projects", and "Contact" are available to showcase works and background.
 - **Contact Form**: A functional contact form is integrated for easy communication.
 - **Smooth Scroll**: Smooth scrolling is implemented to improve navigation within the page.